dougeby/IntuneDocs/intune/vpn-settings-ios.md

     - Disconnect

 ## Proxy settings
-If you're using a proxy, configurate the following.
-These settings are not applicable to Zscaler VPN connections.
+If you're using a proxy, configure the following settings.
+Proxy settings are not available for Zscaler VPN connections.

 - **Automatic configuration script**: Use a file to configure the proxy server.
 Enter the **Proxy server URL** (for example **http://proxy.contoso.com**) that contains the configuration file.
 - **Address**: Enter the IP address of fully qualified host name of the proxy server.